 Selecting the master and a synchronous replica

-The master host and synchronous replica are selected according to the priority that you can set for a specific host.
+The master host and synchronous replica are selected by priority, which you can set for a specific host.

 In addition, you can configure cascading replication by explicitly assigning a source of replication for each host.
 The hosts with the set replication source cannot: